aleen42/PersonalWiki/Programming/JavaScript/high_performance/loading_and_execution/loading_and_execution.md

 ### 2. Grouping Scripts

-Since each `<script>` tag blocks the page from rendering during initial download, it's helpful **to limit the total number of `<script>` tags** contained in the page.
+Since each `<script>` tag blocks the page from rendering during the initial download, it's helpful **to limit the total number of `<script>` tags** contained in the page.
 This applies to both inline scripts as well as those in external files.
 That's **to reduce the delay while the code is executed**.

 > **Never putting an inline script after a `<link>` tag**, because Steve Souders has found that an inline script placed after a `<link>` tag referencing an external stylesheet caused the browser to block while waiting for the stylesheet to download.

 Therefore, if a large website or web application has several required JavaScript files, you can use a build tool to concatenate these files together into a single file and import it.

 Yahoo!
-User Interface (YUI) has given you a way to pull in any nubmer of JavaScrpit files by using **a combo-handled URL** like: http://yui.yahooapis.com/combo?2.7.0/build/yahoo/yahoo-min.js&2.7.0/build/event/event-min.js
+User Interface (YUI) has given you a way to pull in any number of JavaScript files by using **a combo-handled URL** like http://yui.yahooapis.com/combo?2.7.0/build/yahoo/yahoo-min.js&2.7.0/build/event/event-min.js

 ### 3. Nonblocking Scripts